We love all sorts of projects, here at Wordy-Gurdy.

 We’re interested in many genres across numerous subjects – from fiction, poetry and and nonfiction to lifestyle, small business, biography, health, science, academe, music and the arts.
 This gives us an edge in forging links among seemingly unconnected things.
-For instance, a recent job was proofreading a cricket book!
+For instance, we’ve even proofread a cricket book!

 Our client list?
-For starters, Black Inc., Bonnier Publishing Australia, Burnet Institute, Deakin University, Ian Cochrane, Lonely Planet, Major Street Publishers, Melbourne Symphony Orchestra and Octomedia.
+For starters, Black Inc., Bonnier Publishing Australia, Burnet Institute, Deakin University, Lonely Planet, Major Street Publishers, Melbourne Symphony Orchestra, Octomedia and Wild Dingo Press.
 Not to mention fiction and nonfiction authors, academics and small businesses.

 Founder Jackey Coyle is a professional writer and editor with more than two decades in publishing.

-She is President, Editors Victoria, Australia’s oldest and most innovative professional editing association, and the largest branch of Institute of Professional Editors (IPEd) – this immerses her in best-practice publishing.
+In recent years she has been President, Editors Victoria, Australia’s oldest and most innovative professional editing association, and the largest branch of Institute of Professional Editors (IPEd) for more than three years – this immersed her in best-practice publishing.
 Her Master of Arts in Writing and Literature (Deakin University) combined a novella as a minor thesis with coursework units in editing, fiction and nonfiction, travel writing and scriptwriting – this grounded her in good writing and editing.